Kevengg/kevengHomeBackend/README.md

 -   `npm start` // starts the local server on the port defined at env.PORT alternatively port 3000
 -   `npm run format` // format all documents not spesefied in .prettierignore
 -   `npm run format:check` // check for format errors in all documents not spesefied in .prettierignore

+## Documentation

+We are using Swagger for dokumentation of endpoints, this shuld be running on `/swagger`.This includes endopnts and response moddels